patilk234/cloud-valet/features.md

 ## Testing
 - Comprehensive frontend tests using React Testing Library and Jest
+- E2E tests using Cypress (frontend-only, all API calls mocked)
+- Cypress E2E tests run as a separate job in CI, with only the frontend server running
 - Global test setup for Ant Design compatibility

 ---